BountySecurity/gbounty/README.md

-    	Determines the encoding the params (-pf/--params-file) will be included into (default: "url") Supported encodings are: "url" (application/x-www-form-urlencoded) and "json" (application/json) Only used when --params-method/-pm is set to "POST"
+    	Determines the encoding the params (-pf/--params-file) will be included into (default: "url") Supported encodings are: "url" (application/x-www-form-urlencoded) and "json" (application/json) Only used when --params-method/-pm is set to "POST" -h2, --http2
+    	Forces HTTP/2.
+If enabled, the proto from the request template, if present, will be ignored

 Options for --url (-u) and --urls-file:
   -X, --method string
-    	If specified, it will be used as default HTTP method for request templates -H, --header value
+    	If specified, it will be used as the HTTP method for request templates -H, --header value
-    	If specified, they will be used as the default HTTP header(s) for request templates Can be used more than once: -H "Accept: application/json" -H "Content-Type: application/json" -d, --data value
+    	If specified, it will be used as the HTTP header(s) for request templates Can be used more than once: -H "Accept: application/json" -H "Content-Type: application/json" -d, --data value
-    	If specified, it will be used as the default HTTP body data for request templates
+    	If specified, it will be used as the HTTP body data for request templates

 PROFILE OPTIONS:
   -p, --profiles value
-    	Determines the path where profile file(s) will be read from (default: "./profiles/") It can also be used with the path to a specific profile file Can be used more than once: -p profiles/XSS.bb -p profiles/SQLi.bb -t, --tag value
+    	Determines the path where profile file(s) will be read from (default: "./profiles/") It can also be used with the path to a specific profile file Can be used more than once: -p profiles/XSS.bb2 -p profiles/SQLi.bb2 -t, --tag value
     	If specified, only profiles tagged with provided tags will be used Can be used more than once: -t tag1 -t tag2